Maidenhead Advertiser

-Early history
+History

+1869 to 1901

 The first copy of the Maidenhead Advertiser was published on 28 July 1869.
 Its founder was Edwin Bushell Prosser and his first edition cost one old penny and was four-pages long.
 Publication day was Wednesday, which was market day in the town.
 Circulation was about 1,000 and Maidenhead's population was 5,000.
 However, his venture ran into difficulties and by 1872 he sold the firm to five local businessmen.

 Later that year a West Country journalist called Frederick George Baylis joined the partnership and began the family association that continues to this day.

 A year later Frederick Baylis bought out the other five men and became the newspaper's editor and sole proprietor.
 The Advertiser then began to prosper.
 During these days the Advertiser was based on the corner of Broadway and Grove Road in Maidenhead town centre.
 Frederick set about modernising the paper and by 1884 the Maidenhead Advertiser and Marlow Chronicle, as it was then called, was firmly established and circulation continued to grow.
 The first pictures were line drawings and appeared in 1882.
 The first photographs were published in 1884 and showed floods in the town.
 In October 1901 the Advertiser left its home in Broadway for Queen Street, where it was to stay for the next 88 years.

-Expansion
+1901 to 1989

 Frederick Baylis died in 1906, leaving the family business to his four children, Edith, Bertha, Gerald and Watson, who ran the paper as a partnership.
 From the turn of the century to the outbreak of the Second World War, the Advertiser ticked along, changing little until the appearance on the scene of Louis Baylis, Gerald's son and the man behind the modern Advertiser.
 Louis saw the Advertiser through the dark days of wartime newsprint rationing, but perhaps the greatest contribution to the paper was to safeguard its future and independence by turning it into a charitable trust in 1962, in effect making a gift of the paper to the town.

-Norman Baylis, Louis' brother, who died in 1999, worked alongside Louis in these days and when Louis went into hospital just before the Advertiser's 100th birthday in 1969, Norman took over greater responsibilities.
+Norman Baylis, Louis' brother, who died in 1999, worked alongside Louis in these days and when Louis went into hospital just before the Advertisers 100th birthday in 1969, Norman took over greater responsibilities.
 These included the change from broadsheet to tabloid format and the first 100-page paper published in October 1974.
 Circulation was about 24,000.
 Circulation and size of the paper continued to grow, with the Eighties seeing papers of more than 180 pages.